 Notifiable diseases

-The infectious diseases (in Dutch) that must be reported include, but are not limited to:
+The infectious diseases (in Dutch) you must report include, but are not limited to:

-This notification must be made to the infectious disease physician of your region's Municipal Health Service (GGD, in Dutch) within a specified period, depending on the type of disease and the degree of risk to public health.
+You must notify infectious disease as soon as possible to the infectious disease physician of your region's Municipal Health Service (GGD, in Dutch).
+How soon you must report, depends on the type of disease and the degree of risk to public health.
 Failing to report is a punishable offence.
 Medical confidentiality does not apply to this duty to report.
-You must notify, even if the laboratory already reported.
+As a physician, you must always notify, even if the laboratory already reported.

 Measures to prevent spreading of infectious diseases